CDRT/docs/bios/settings/thinkcenter/security.md

 <details><summary>Smart USB Protection</summary>

-Smart USB Protection could block copying data from the computer to the USB storage device in windows.
+Block USB write access (copying data from computer to USB storage device) in Windows.

-One of 2 possible options for Smart USB Protection:
+Options:

 1.  **Disabled** - disables Smart USB Protection.
 Default.
-1. Read Only - The user can copy data from USB storage device to the computer but cannot copy data from the computer to USB storage device.
+1. Read Only - The user can copy data from USB to computer, but not from computer to USB.
-1. NO Access - The user cannot use usa storage device in windows
+1. NO Access - The user cannot use USB storage device in Windows.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | SmartUSBProtection | setting_values | yes_no | amd_intel |
 -->
 </details>

 <details><summary>Secure Wipe</summary>

 Hide or display the "Secure Wipe" option on the F12 BIOS Startup Menu.

-One of 2 possible options for Secure Wipe:
+Options:

 1.  **Disabled** - disables Secure Wipe.
 Default.
 2. Enabled - enables Secure Wipe.